creoapp/documentation/docs/drafts/View.md

-View is probably one of the most powerful controls.
+The View is probably one of the most powerful controls.
 Views are the fundamental building blocks of your app's user interface, and the View class defines the behaviors that are common to all views.
 A view object renders content within its bounds rectangle and handles any interactions with that content.
 A View in Creo can be used in many different ways:

 ### Containers for other controls
 A View is the only control that can include others controls.
 Just drop a control over its icon and it will automatically be included inside its hierarchy.
-This represents a very powerful way to centralize the logic (and the code) for a more complex controls.
+This represents a very powerful way to centralize the logic (and the code) for more complex controls.

 ![Creo](images/view1.png)